Biosphere Earth — 13, Carbon Promise

 These maps don’t cover everything, but you can see a few organizing principles at a glance.
 1, The most biodiverse ecosystems overlap with the most productive ecosystems.
 This is good.
 2, Carbon absorption and biodiversity are densest on tropical lands, then densest in global forests, coastal ecosystems, and high lattitude oceans.
 The Coral Triangle is priority 1 for ocean biodiversity.
 3, Carbon and biodiversity are more concentrated on land than in oceans, per square mile.
 4, A significant portion of global oceans are low productivity and low biodiversity.
 Lands, in fact, are more productive than oceans providing about 54% of global Primary Production each year.

-In a nutshell — one model we should urgently pursue today is stewardship and restoration of these infrastructures (pictured above), Earth’s most biodiverse, bio-productive ecosystems.
+In a nutshell — one model we should urgently pursue today is stewardship and restoration of these infrastructures, Earth’s most biodiverse, bio-productive ecosystems.
+One more time, here is photosynthesis, aka. carbon absorption:

 #5.
 Natural forest re-growth (2020)

 How big is “about 25%”?
-For comparison sake, having a 100% clean power grid for the entire world’s electricity and heating, the #1 global polluter, would reduce global greenhouse emissions about 25% per year.
+Well, for comparison — having a 100% clean power grid for the entire human race would reduce global greenhouse emissions about 25% per year.
 The same amount as just letting degraded forests regrow.

 Bigger than that, the Global Tree Restoration Potential study (map below) shows that re-growing Biosphere Earth’s most productive ecosystems, forests, everywhere currently possible would remove up to 2/3rds of all carbon emitted into the atmosphere since about 1800.
 2/3rds!
 Here’s that map, #6.
 Blue = greatest amount of open area.